| Title: | Simple Multi-Threaded Task Queuing |

 Worker$get_worker_task()

-object currently assigned to this Worker
+The Task object currently assigned to this Worker, or NULL.

 get_worker_session()